Are you an adviser? Go to Unbiased Pro

 Lots of people choose buy-to-let as a retirement income, often taking tens of thousands of pounds out of their pension pot to fund it.

-If you’re considering this, it’s essential to speak to a financial adviser first as raiding your pension pot can have big implications and potential tax penalties.
+If you’re considering this, it’s essential to speak to a financial adviser first, as raiding your pension pot can have big implications, and there could be extra income tax to pay.

 Despite some challenging conditions in the property market, there are still advantages to buy-to-let, including: